Hsinyehh/Calendar-To-do/README.md

 ## Features
 - Check your plans today, tomorrow, or next week
-- Check off your tasks when you accomplish them
+- Check off your task when you accomplish it
 - Keep track of your daily life by Pie-Chart
 - Edit your plans; you can switch between To-do list and Schedule mode
 - Co-work the plans with your partners by sending emails